b72u68/Connected-Tutoring-backend/README.md

 If you haven't had `pip` yet, follow the instruction in this [link](https://github.com/pypa/pip) to install `pip`.

-We encouraged you to use virtual environment for package management, though it is not required.
-If you decided to try virtual environment for python, follow this [link](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/).
+Though it is not required, we encouraged you to use virtual environment for package management in this project.
+If you decide to try virtual environment for python, follow this [link](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/).

 ## Start the development server